automl/HPOlib/docs/source/index.rst

 Welcome to HPOlib's documentation!
 ==================================

+This package is discontinued.
+We have merged all changes that we have done since the initial release into the master branch, hoping that they are useful for some of you.
+The current software has several known bugs, which can be found in the issue tracker.
+In case someone wants to continue working on HPOlib, we're happy to accept and merge pull requests.
+If you're looking for a set of benchmarks, please use the predecessor `HPOlib2 <http://github.com/automl/HPOlib2>`_.
+HPOlib2 does not contain any optimization packages.
+We will add a list of Bayesian optimization packages to the documentation of HPOlib2.

 HPOlib is a package which aiming to simplify the development and use of hyperparameter optimization algorithms.
 It features benchmarks which have been used in papers introducing state-of-the-art hyperparameter optimization tools like spearmint and hyperopt.
 Furthermore, it provides a common interface to several Bayesian optimization packages as well as the possibility to add your own optimization package.

 Contents: